drandrewthomas/AndroidDepthCamera/README.md

 ## Examples of Depth Camera Data

 Below are some examples of depth data captured using the code included here.
 Clockwise from top left we have a soda can, a small pine cone, a UK one pound coin and a lifebouy case fixed on a wall.
+The red areas denote pixels where the sensor returned zero depth, which basically means it failed to get a measurement.
+The images show a wide range of object sizes, and even the small UK coin has some surface detail if you look closely.

 ![Examples of Depth Camera captures](./dcamgrid.jpg)